Create a real-time map

 The Label Features pane appears.
 The default label shows the wind speed.

-- For Text, choose Air Temperature.
+- For Text, choose Air Temperature and check the box for Halo.

 At your current extent, the labels may not be visible.